fravila08/google_book_search/ReadMe.md

 ## Feedback

-If you have any feedback, please reach out to me at fr4v1l4@gmail.com I'm always striving to become better so the more feedback the better.
+If you have any feedback, please reach out to me at fr4v1l4@gmail.com.
+I'm always striving to improve, so any input would be greatly appreciated.
 Thank you!

 ## 🔗 Links